 Western democracy claims to be the best system in the world because it promotes a multi-political party system with regular elections in which all citizens (except prisoners and ex-prisoners) are officially allowed to vote.
 This system of "democracy" actually is the dictatorship of elites, the capitalist class and its allies.

-Here can you see many articles about the elite system of democracy and how it needs control over us all and wars to expand.
+Herein can you see many articles about the elite system of democracy and how it needs control over us all and wars to expand.
 You can also see several of my books in the theme section.
 In addition, there are many articles about Cuba's revolution and where it stands today.
-Venezuela, Bolivia, Denmark, the Middle East and other countries are included.
+Venezuela, Bolivia, Denmark, the wars against the Middle East and other countries are included.